crowdbotics/v-img/README.md

   sourceButton: false,
   // Event listener to open gallery will be applied to <img> element
   openOn: 'click',
+  // Show thumbnails for all groups with more than 1 image
+  thumbnails: false,
 }
 Vue.use(VueImg, vueImgConfig);
 ```